 Mountains that glow orange with the sun's reflection and azure skies that hardly know a cloud will lure you to Albuquerque.
 Yet the warm people and undeniable charm may be why you forget to leave.
-Whether you spend your time floating over the landscape in a hot air balloon or finding out why chile is such a popular ingredient here, you'll need a place to lay your head at night.
-Expedia.com has hand-picked a few of the most unique places to stay, for when you want your accommodation to be as special as your time in ABQ.
+Whether you spend your time floating over the landscape in a hot air balloon or finding out why chile is such a popular ingredient, you'll need a place to lay your head at night.

 The moment you pull up in front of this North Albuquerque hotel you'll see it has quite the personality.
 The neon art on the exterior of the building is just the beginning.
-Inside, you can stay in one of the hand-painted "artist guest rooms" (see above photo), where inspired murals adorn each of the walls.
+Inside, you can stay in one of the hand-painted "artist guest rooms", where inspired murals adorn each of the walls.
 Nativo Lodge also has an indoor/outdoor swimming pool and indoor hot tub.
 If you're bringing your furry friend, take advantage of a pet-friendly package.
-Visit nearby Chama River Brewing Co. or Cliff's Amusement Park to get a better feel for the neighborhood.
+Visit nearby Tomasita's or Cliff's Amusement Park to get a better feel for the neighborhood.

 Hotel Parq Central